degica/oanda_currency/README.md

 ```

 An `UnknownRate` will be thrown if `#exchange_to` is called with a `Currency`
-that `Money` knows, but fixer.io does not.
+that `Money` knows, but Oanda does not.

 An `UnknownCurrency` will be thrown if `#exchange_to` is called with a
 `Currency` that `Money` does not know.

-A `FixerCurrencyFetchError` will be thrown if there is an unknown issue with
+A `OandaCurrencyFetchError` will be thrown if there is an unknown issue with
-parsing the response including rates from fixer.io's API.
+parsing the response including rates from Oanda's API.

 Caveats
 -------

-This gem uses [fixer.io](https://fixer.io/) under the hood.
+This gem uses [Oanda](https://www.oanda.com/) under the hood.